 @ Frances - A skilled warrior who once defeated a demon.
 She wrested her dark powers and demonic servants from said foe.

 @ Kirke - An enchantress bent on forcing unwary victims to join her herd of hogs.

 @ Louise - A sorceress who spent far too long in the Abyss and is eager for others to share her fate.

 @ Donald - An irritable adventurer skilled at swimming; he often possesses a rare shield of reflection.

-@ Nikola - A mad scientist frightfully gifted with wielding electrical magic.
+@ Nikola - A mad scientist frightfully gifted at wielding electrical magic.

-@ Margery - A particularly skilled hell knight who once slew a dragon in single combat and still wears its hide as armour.
+@ Margery - A particularly skilled hell knight who has slain multiple dragons in single combat, judging by her dragonhide armour.

 @ Frederick - A powerful demigod who searches the lowest reaches of the Dungeon for worthy opponents.